openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 requirements than traditional schemes like EC-based or even RSA signature schemes.

-Implementers may want to offer SLH-DSA-SHAKE for applications where the milder security assumptions of a hash-based signature scheme are required – and thus a potentially higher degree of trust in the long-term security of signatures is achieved.
+Implementers may want to offer SLH-DSA-SHAKE for applications where the weaker security assumptions of a hash-based signature scheme are required – namely only the 2nd preimage resistance of a hash function – and thus a potentially higher degree of trust in the long-term security of signatures is achieved.
 However, SLH-DSA-SHAKE has performance characteristics in terms of execution time of the signature generation as well as space requirements for the signature that are even greater than those of ML-DSA + ECC signature schemes.

 Pertaining to the execution time, the particularly costly operation in SLH-DSA-SHAKE is the signature generation.
+Depending on the parameter set, it can range from approximately the one hundred fold to more than the two thousand fold of that of ML-DSA-87.
+These number are based on the performance measurements published in the NIST submissions for SLH-DSA-SHAKE and ML-DSA.
-In order to achieve short signature generation times, the algorithm SLH-DSA-SHAKE-128f ("f" standing for "fast") should be chosen.
+In order to achieve fast signature generation times, the algorithm SLH-DSA-SHAKE-128f ("f" standing for "fast") should be chosen.
 This comes at the expense of a larger signature size.
-This choice can be relevant in applications where mass signing occurs.
+This choice can be relevant in applications where mass signing occurs or a small latency is required.

 In order to minimize the space requirements of an SLH-DSA-SHAKE signature, an algorithm ID with the name ending in "s" for "small" should be chosen.
 This comes at the expense of a longer signature generation time.
-In particular, SLH-DSA-SHAKE-128s achieves the smallest possible signature size.
+In particular, SLH-DSA-SHAKE-128s achieves the smallest possible signature size, which is about the double size of an ML-DSA-87 signature.
 Where a higher security level than 128 bit is needed, SLH-DSA-SHAKE-256s can be used.

+Unlike the signature generation time, the signature verification time of SLH-DSA-SHAKE is not that much larger than that of other PQC schemes.
+Based on the performance measurements published in the NIST submissions for SLH-DSA-SHAKE and ML-DSA, the verification time of the SLH-DSA-SHAKE is, for the parameters covered by this specification, larger than that of ML-DSA-87 by a factor ranging from four (for -128s) over nine (for -256s) to twelve (for -128f).

 # IANA Considerations